Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 Like Martin LeBlanc, CEO of Iconfinder, said: “A user interface is like a joke.
 If you have to explain it, it’s not that good.”

-Also, you should use the feedback loop that you’ve set up to find ways to improve your AI integration’s UX.
+Also, you should use the feedback loop that you’ve set up to find ways to improve your AI app’s UX.

 Using your users’ feedback proactively is key to making sure it keeps up with their needs.